Since September 30th, 2019, Google Ads has deprecated the metric Average Position (read more about it here), and has

 Charts in reports that use the average position metric will become charts with no data.
 This will not break your ability to view or share these reports but it may not look great so we recommend removing these charts before Google makes the change during the week of September 30th.

 In the Rule Engine

-Any recipes that use the ‘average position’ metric will no longer work until you remove all references to ‘average position’.
+Any strategies that use the ‘average position’ metric will no longer work until you remove all references to ‘average position’.

 All optimizations will continue to offer suggestions based on our algorithms.
 However, you will no longer see a value for ‘average position’ if you have enabled this column in a view for an optimization.
 If you’re using average position in any custom filters in optimizations they will stop working.
 If you’re using custom filters that use average position in workouts, the workouts will throw an error so we recommend updating custom filters to not use them.

 Rules-based strategies in our geo and device bid adjustment tools will no longer work with ‘average position’ but will have the new metrics for top impression % available in the coming days as Google makes them available across all reports in their API.

 Alternatives to using ‘Average Position’